 - Previous hypersensitivity reaction to dolutegravir.
-(4 - Coadministration with dofetilide.
+(4) - Coadministration with dofetilide.
 (4)

------ WARNINGS AND PRECAUTIONS -----
+--- WARNINGS AND PRECAUTIONS ----

 - Hypersensitivity reactions characterized by rash, constitutional findings, and sometimes organ dysfunction, including liver injury, have been reported.
-Discontinue TIVICAY and other suspect agents immediately if signs or symptoms of hypersensitivity reactions develop, as a delay in stopping treatment may result in a life-threatening reaction.
+Discontinue TIVICAY or TIVICAY PD and other suspect agents immediately if signs or symptoms of hypersensitivity reactions develop, as a delay in stopping treatment may result in a life-threatening reaction.
 (5.1) - Hepatotoxicity has been reported in patients receiving dolutegravircontaining regimens.
 Patients with underlying hepatitis B or C may be at increased risk for worsening or development of transaminase elevations.
 Monitoring for hepatotoxicity is recommended.
 (5.2) - Embryo-fetal toxicity may occur when used at the time of conception and in early pregnancy.
-An alternative treatment to TIVICAY should be considered at the time of conception through the first trimester of pregnancy due to the risk of neural tube defects.
-Counsel adolescents and adults of childbearing potential to use effective contraception.
+Assess the risks and benefits of TIVICAY and TIVICAY PD and discuss with the patient to determine if an alternative treatment should be considered at the time of conception through the first trimester of pregnancy or if pregnancy is confirmed in the first trimester due to the risk of neural tube defects.
+Adolescents and adults of childbearing potential should be counseled on the consistent use of effective contraception.
 (2.1, 5.3, 8.1, 8.3) - Immune reconstitution syndrome has been reported in patients treated with combination antiretroviral therapy.
-(5.5)
+(5.5) - TIVICAY tablets and TIVICAY PD tablets for oral suspension are not interchangeable.
+(2.3, 5.6)

------ ADVERSE REACTIONS -----
+-- ADVERSE REACTIONS --